What is the Oxfordshire Youth Justice Service?

 Would you like to get involved?

 Volunteers play a key role in helping young people who are supported by the Oxfordshire Youth Justice Service.
-We provide full training for people who want to get involved as a volunteer in a number of different roles: Every volunteer undertakes a 2 day Foundation Course and then the specific training for the volunteer’s role as set below.
+We provide full training for people who want to get involved as a volunteer in several different roles:

-- Referral Panel volunteer – A Referral Panel convenes when a young person has been given a Referral Order at a Magistrates Court.
-The Panel is made up of two volunteers who help the young person to formulate a plan for how they will go forward in not committing further offences in the future, and to help them understand how their offending affects others.
+A Referral Panel convenes when a young person has been given a Referral Order at a Magistrates Court.
+The panel is made up of two volunteers who help the young person to formulate a plan for how they will go forward in not committing further offences in the future, and to help them understand how their offending affects others.
 The Referral Panel meets every three months for half an hour to an hour to monitor the plan until the Referral Order comes to an end.
-There is a 4 day training which will equip the volunteers as Restorative Justice Facilitators and have the knowledge of the legislation around Referral Orders.
+There is a training which will equip the volunteers as Restorative Justice Facilitators and have the knowledge of the legislation around Referral Orders.

 What you need